Buy Now

 Syntax: =ISBLANK(value)

-Using ISBLANK with IF.
+Using ISBLANK inside IF.

 =IF(ISBLANK(cell), value_if_true, value_if_false)